awsdocs/amazon-ec2-user-guide/doc_source/Using_Tags.md

     --subnet-id subnet-6e7f829e \
     --tag-specifications 'ResourceType=instance,Tags=[{Key=webserver,Value=production}]' 'ResourceType=volume,Tags=[{Key=cost-center,Value=cc123}]'
 ```
 You can apply the same tag keys and values to both instances and volumes during launch\.
-The following command launches an instance and applies a tag with a key of `cost-center` and a value of `cc123` to both the instance and any EBS volume that's created\.
+The following command launches an instance and applies a tag with a key of **cost\-center** and a value of **cc123** to both the instance and any EBS volume that's created\.

 ```
 aws ec2 run-instances \